 Because NOBL is limited to just the Dividend Aristocrats, the portfolio is a tight group of fewer than 70 holdings.
 And despite their pedigree, this ETF equally weights all of its components, meaning no single stock has an outsized pull on performance.

-Finally, the yield, while still modest, is higher than VIG’s at north of 2%.
+Finally, the yield, while still modest, is higher than VIG’s at a hair above 2%.

 Want to learn more about NOBL?
 Check out the ProShares provider site.